Digichem-Project/build-boy/README.md

 If in doubt, the oldest available OS (currently CentOS-7.9) is the most likely to be compatible.

 [^1]: The main technical requirement is to match the glibc version of your operating system with the version you download.
 Versions of Digichem compiled against a *newer* version of glibc than what is present on your system will not function.
+The oldest currently supported glibc version is 2.17 (CentOS 7.9).

 ## Licenses